You must submit the Visiting Scholars Form prior to travel to the U.S.

 Canadians You MUST present your DS-2019 AND SEVIS I-901 fee receipt to the U.S. Immigration Authorities at the border.
 Do not simply enter the U.S. as a tourist!
 You MUST be admitted into the U.S. in F-1 student status.

-Visiting professors who arrive with dependents are, unfortunately, not eligible for airport pickup by the University.
-University vehicle insurance regulations prohibit the University from transporting dependents.
-However, there are taxis available at the airport in Appleton.
+To schedule a ride in a vehicle large enough for multiple people and luggage, contact Valley Ride Direct at ValleyRideDirect@gmail.com AS FAR IN ADVANCE OF YOUR ARRIVAL AS POSSIBLE.
+Otherwise, there are taxis available at the airport in Appleton upon arrival.
 The one-way cost to Oshkosh is approximately $53 for the first person and $2 per additional passenger (plus tip) as of September 2013.
-“Fox Valley Cabs” can be reached at telephone number 920-734-4546 and “Yellow Cab” can be reached at 920-733-4444.
+If no taxis are available when you arrive, “Fox Valley Cabs” can be reached at telephone number 920-734-4546 and “Yellow Cab” can be reached at 920-733-4444.